fbpx

 Bouldering can have a high impact, even for the fittest and strongest climbers.
 A cushioned landing only goes so far when falling 12-15 feet, sometimes uncontrolled.
 You’ll want to be careful bouldering to minimize unnecessary risk and impact during pregnancy.
 However, that does not mean you can’t boulder.
 Instead, opt to incorporate the following:

-• Downclimb where possible
+• Downclimb wherever possible.

 • Steer away from dynamic or coordination moves with a high likelihood of taking an intense fall.